yenda/re-natal/README.md

 #### Manually registering dependencies with use-component command

-You can register a single dependency manually by running `use-component` command:
+You can register a single dependency manually by running `require` command:
 ```
-$ re-natal use-component some-library/Component
+$ re-natal require some-library/Component
 ```
 or for a platform-specific component use the optional platform parameter:
 ```
-$ re-natal use-component some-library/ComponentIOS ios
+$ re-natal require some-library/ComponentIOS ios
 ```
 Then, regenerate index.*.js files:
 ```